 The Mechanism

-Motivation is not a personality trait but a psychological state that can be depleted, damaged, or restored.
-External pressures, lack of autonomy, insufficient feedback, or disconnection from purpose all erode the motivation necessary for sustained creative work.[9]
+Motivation is not a fixed trait.
+It's a state that can be drained, harmed, or rebuilt.
+Outside pressure, lack of freedom, or too little feedback all erode the drive we need for lasting creative work.[9]

 Research Insight

-Motivational block often follows periods of high productivity or external pressure.
-It frequently represents the aftermath of "pushing through" other blocks rather than addressing them.[10]
+Motivational block often follows bursts of high output or strong outside pressure.
+It may be the cost of "pushing through" other blocks without fixing the root cause.[10]

 4. Physiological Block